 Nausharo is located around six km from the site of Mehrgarh.
-At the upper levels of this site we find the remains of the mature phase of the Indus Civilization.
-However the lower most levels hints towards the settlement of people of the pre-Harappan civilization.
+At the upper levels of this site, we find the remains of the mature phase of the Indus Civilization.
+However, the lowermost levels hint towards the settlement of people of the pre-Harappan civilization.
 The strata of this site bear resemblances to that of Kot Diji.

 Elements of sedentary cultures moved along circuits of migration and trade that connected and sustained small, separate communities.
 Cultural assemblages thus emerged that were composed of various symbolic and material elements, which we see in archaeological evidence.
 As elements dispersed geographically they formed distinct cultural areas that changed shape and overlapped.
 The cultural complex that includes Mehrgarh and